EmoCareAI/ChatPsychiatrist/README.md

 # Data
 ### Data Source

 The data used for this project comes from ~260 real conversations in counseling recordings (in English).
 The transcripts of these recordings were used as the primary source for building the training and testing datasets.
-These conversations cover a variety of topics, including *emotion*, *family*, *relationship*, *career development*, *academic stress*, etc. This figure shows the coverage:
+These conversations cover a variety of topics, including *emotion*, *family*, *relationship*, *career development*, *academic stress*, etc. This figure below shows the distribution of mental health-related topics in Psych8K.
+(The inner circle represents 5 major categories, and the outer group represents minor topics)

 <div align="center">
     <figure>
         <img src="assets/Topic_Coverage.png" width = "520" height = "450" alt="topic_coverage"/>
-        <figcaption>The distribution of mental health-related topics in Psych8K.
-The inner circle represents 5 major categories, and the outer group represents minor topics</figcaption>
     </figure>
 </div>